mdfnam/QnA/Leaning Classical Arabic.md

 ### Nahw
 Nahw `نَحْوُ`, also known as Arabic grammar, is the study of the structure and syntax of sentences.
 It focuses on the rules and principles governing how words are arranged to form meaningful sentences.

+**Note:** We will commence our journey by exploring grammar, and as the need arises, we will gradually incorporate vocabulary into our learning process.
 <!-- we are taking an english example to uderstand what nahw is : I am a teacher.
 MY name is furquan.
 They loved me.
 Here in this 3 sentence all the words I, my and me are referring to myself even though i can't use them interchangibly.
 - It is a system by which we will be able to know to use what word where.
 When we use a wrong word in a sentence then it is a wrong nahw.-->